Whitefriars Sailing Club Hire Fleet

 Do you want to try out a different type of boat, use a boat if yours is unavailable or you are ‘between boats’?
 Or are you a new member who has not yet decided what boat to buy?
 Maybe you would like to sail with your family or friends?

-The Sailing Club currently has four boats available for Club members and affiliated group members to hire.
+The Sailing Club currently has ten boats available for Club members and affiliated group members to hire.

 1. Comet Trio – white hull